 In the wake of the pandemic, schools around the world have had to face the rise of the challenges of the virtual classroom.
 This sudden arrival has not only amplified existing digital challenges but presented a host of new challenges to school management, educators, parents and students alike.

 Below are a few pressing challenges facing schools, as well as some practical and technological solutions to help overcome them.

 Some of these solutions have been implemented by teachers to help provide students with the best possible opportunity to learn, and overcome the challenges of the virtual classroom.

 Schools are under considerable pressure to swiftly invest in educational technology to support virtual learning.
 However, many are failing to consider whether the tech they are evaluating is the right fit for their particular needs.
 For technology to be effective, it must be evaluated against clear, pedagogical outcomes.
 Schools who take the time to evaluate will avoid wasteful purchases that add little value to their students’ learning journeys.
 Request a trial period, or proof of concept when evaluating educational software to give you experience and time to make the right decision.
 Not only should the tool be relevant for distance learning, but also within a regular classroom environment.

 Technology can feel intimidating and at times overwhelming to educators, to the point where it may even be rendered ineffective.
 Only 5% of teachers believe that they receive training and support with edtech in their schools.
-Structured training will help teachers feel confident using the technology.
+Structured training will help teachers feel confident using technology.
 Some schools organise regular support groups for teachers where they share tips and advice on blended learning.
-If you school does not have such a community, the #edutwitter community is a free and supportive network for teachers when it comes to technology.
+If your school does not have such a community, the #edutwitter community is a free and supportive network for teachers when it comes to technology.